-We have recently announced temporary suspensions of certain of our operations in North America given the impact to our business of the sharp decline of oil prices and high levels of unfairly traded imports of OCTG and line pipe products.
-Temporary suspensions of operations generally lead to layoffs of employees which may in turn give rise to labor conflicts and affect operations.
-Moreover, temporary suspensions-such as those announced by the Company-may also affect profitability and trigger impairment assessments of assets.
+Like other manufacturers of steel-related products, we have fixed and semi-fixed costs (e.g., labor and other operating and maintenance costs) that cannot adjust rapidly to fluctuations in product demand.
+If demand for our products falls significantly, these costs may adversely affect our profitability and financial condition.
+For example, starting in the beginning of 2015, we have implemented temporary suspensions of certain of our operations, mostly in the United States and Canada, due to the impact on our business of the sharp decline of oil prices and high levels of unfairly traded imports of OCTG and line pipe products.
+Temporary suspensions of operations generally lead to layoffs of employees which may in turn give rise to labor conflicts and impact operations.
+Moreover, temporary suspensions-such as those implemented by the Company-may also affect profitability and trigger impairment assessments of assets.
 We continue to analyze our operations in other regions in order to better adjust our cost structures to market conditions and may have to resort to measures such as temporary suspensions in order to rationalize our cost structure.
+For more information regarding suspension of certain operations, see Item 4.B.
+"Information on the Company - Business Overview - Production Process and Facilities - Production Facilities - Tubes - North America."

-Risks Relating to our Business
+Risks Relating to Our Business